 Students are eligible to apply for our local program, SEED Academy, if they fulfill the following criteria at the time of the application:

 - Attend public school in Boston, Cambridge, or Lawrence, Massachusetts

 - Reside in Boston, Cambridge, or Lawrence, Massachusetts

 - Enrolled in seventh, eighth, ninth or tenth grade

 - U.S. citizen or permanent resident

-	Our application for Spring 2019 will open to students in the eligible grade levels in Fall 2018 at seedapp.mit.edu.
+Our application for Spring 2019 is now open to students in the eligible grade levels.
+Apply by November 9, 2018 at seedapp.mit.edu.